A soft and sweet cocktail flavored with vanilla, pineapple, dark rum, and your choice of white wine. Best served on the rocks!

 This post contains affiliate links.
 Read the disclosure policy.

 About Star Gazer Wine Cocktail

-Over the past few years, The Husband has become sort of a wine connoisseur, and I can’t say that I blame him – wine is fun.
+Over the past few years, an old friend of mine has become sort of a wine connoisseur, and I can’t say that I blame him – wine is fun.

 It’s always a great conversation piece, the right wine can completely transform a dish, and it’s the perfect drink to sip while socializing with friends.